-Fabra, N. and Bian, X. (forthcoming) “Incentives for Information Provision: Energy Efficiency in the Spanish Rental Markets”
+Fabra, N. and Bian, X. (2020) “Incentives for Information Provision: Energy Efficiency in the Spanish Rental Markets“, forthcoming in Energy Economics

 Fabra, N. (2018) “A Primer on Capacity Mechanisms“, Energy Economics 75, 323-335.